-We have obtained public deposits at an average interest rate of interest of 8.69% (as calculated on November 30, 2011), repayable over a period of one to seven years.
+We have obtained public deposits at an average interest rate of interest of 9.28%, repayable over a period of one to seven years.

 International borrowings

 External commercial borrowings

 We have obtained foreign currency loans aggregating up to Rs 772.30 crores from multilateral bodies abroad and which are either guaranteed by the Central Government or counter-guaranteed by Indian banks.
 These loans have a typical maturity period ranging from fifteen to thirty years from the date of allotment and bear a fixed and floating interest rate.